arin2107/analysis-and-design-of-algorithm/README.md

 Worst-Case Time Complexity: O(n^2) (uncommon with good pivot selection strategies) The iterative version maintains the average time complexity of O(n log n) but avoids the function call overhead of recursion.

+## 17.PRACTICAL 17 : PRIM'S ALGORITHM

+ALGORITHM:

+Prim's algorithm is a greedy algorithm used to find the Minimum Spanning Tree (MST) of a connected, undirected graph.
+It starts with an arbitrary node and grows the MST one vertex at a time by adding the shortest edge that connects a vertex in the MST to a vertex outside the MST.
+The process continues until all vertices are included in the MST

+TIME COMPLEXITY:

+In this implementation, a priority queue is used, and the overall time complexity is O((V + E) log V).

+## 18.PRACTICAL 18 :